DavidSouther/software_craftsmanship/02_functions_arrays_strings/functions/python.md

 `44`, `48`, `52`, `56`, `60`, `64`, `68`, `72`, and `76`.
 At each of those
 columns, it draws a little 2x2 box!

+Functions are great for grouping chunks of code together that you'd have to run many times, either by typing over and over or copy/pasting.
+Let's look at the box function a bit closer.

+It starts with the Python keyword `def` - short for "Define", and used here to "define" a function.
+The next word, `box`, tells Python what to call your function, and is the word you'll use to refer to the function in the future, like variables elsewhere.
+The parenthesis mark the *arguments* to the function.
+Arguments are variables, but variables that are only valid inside the function.
+The function declaration ends with the `:`.

+The definition of the function is everything happening below that line at the next indentation level.

 [https://raw2.github.com/DavidSouther/software_craftsmanship/master/01_basic_types_and_control_flow/hilo/colors.py]